Skip to main content

 Enter here any text that you want to appear directly after the closing quote mark.
 This will usually be punctuation and/or a conjunction, e.g. “;” or “, and”.

-Inserting a quoted structure immediately after another quoted structure
+Inserting a Quoted Structure immediately after another Quoted Structure

 To insert a quoted structure immediately after another quoted structure either: